 Okay, onto the specs.
 Keep in mind I am as un-tech-savvy as any person out there.
 As I mentioned, please don’t send me questions asking me to elaborate because I won’t be able to.
 But here’s what I know:

-Processor: Your main computer processor is one of the biggest things that will get you speed.
-Get the best one you can get.
-I can’t give you a number because there are too many with all of the i7s and i-this and multi-core-that’s.
+PROCESSOR: Your main computer processor is one of the biggest things that will get you speed.
+Get the best one, with the most cores, you can afford.
+I can’t give you an exact number because there are too many with all M1’s, M4’s, i7s and i-this and multi-core-that’s.
 Just get the best one you can configure or afford.
-You won’t regret splurging on this choice.
+You won’t regret splurging on this choice, so splurge away.
+But for me, I’d get the highest M-number I could get.
+Some options:

 Most people will end up putting photos on external drives.
 I use externals for all of my photos.
 I don’t use RAID or NAS (I don’t even know how to spell them!).
 I just keep it simple – put it on the drive and make sure that drive is always backed up (I use Carbon Copy Cloner on the Mac but I’m sure there’s a program for PCs if you look).